AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 ### Extended CSS selectors {#extended-css-selectors}

 CSS 3.0 is not always enough to block ads.
 To solve this problem AdGuard extends CSS capabilities by adding support for the new pseudo-elements.
-To use extended CSS selectors we have developed a separate open source [module](https://github.com/AdguardTeam/ExtendedCss).
+We have developed a separate open source [library](https://github.com/AdguardTeam/ExtendedCss) for non-standard element selecting and applying CSS styles with extended properties.

+The idea of extended capabilities is an opportunity to match DOM elements with selectors based on their own representation (style, text content, etc.) or relations with other elements.
+There is also an opportunity to apply styles with non-standard CSS properties.

 > **Application area**
 >